f90/Wave-U-Net/README.md

 ## Test trained models on songs!

-We include a pretrained version of the stereo vocal separator (Model M4) in this repository so you can separate any of your songs into vocals and accompaniment right away.
+We provide a pretrained version of the stereo vocal separator (Model M4) so you can separate any of your songs into vocals and accompaniment right away.

+### Downloading our pretrained models

+Download our pretrained models [here](https://www.dropbox.com/s/oq0woy3cmf5s8y7/models.zip?dl=1).
+Unzip the archive into the ``checkpoints`` subfolder in this repository, so that you have one subfolder for each model (e.g. ``REPO/checkpoints/baseline_stereo``)

+### Run pretrained models

-For a quick demo on an example song, one can simply execute
+For a quick demo on an example song with our pretrained model, one can simply execute

 `` python Predict.py with cfg.baseline_stereo ``